Practice Problems: Data Types

 Expected Output:

-Extracted word: 'Python' Reversed string: '!nuf si nohtyP gninraeL' Every second character: 'Lann yhnisfn'
+Extracted word: 'Python' Reversed string: '!nuf si nohtyP gninraeL' Every second character: 'Lann yhni u!'

 Output:

-Calculate the sum of prices stored as strings by first converting them to floats.
+Calculate the total sum of prices by casting the strings to float numbers.

 Expected Output: